 An Introduction to Game Theory

-This course will explain the fundamentals of game theory starting with basic terms such as strategies, payoffs, information and then progress from the analysis of simple to that of more complex games.
-These will include single-move games as well as games with multiple rounds, games played under complete knowledge and games where information is imperfect, games with just two players plus games with multiple players.
-Some advanced topics will be discuss from an applied point of view such as bargaining, voting games and auctions.
+The main goal of the course is to introduce students to the basic concepts and tools of game theory and to apply these tools to real-life situations.
+Students will learn the fundamentals of game theory starting with basic terms such as strategies, payoffs, and information, and then will progress from the analysis of simple to more complex games.
+These will include single-move games, games with multiple rounds, games played with complete knowledge and those where information is imperfect, and games with just two players to those with multiple players.

-By the end of this course students should be able to think strategically and recognize a strategic interaction in real life situations.
-They should be able to formalize the situation, frame it in terms of the analytical tools discussed and understand the strategies followed by the protagonists of such interaction.
+At the end of the course, students will be able to think analytically and recognize strategic interactions in real-life scenarios.
+They will be able to analyze the situation, frame it in terms of the tools discussed, and understand the strategies used in the interaction.

 No prior knowledge of economics is necessary, but basic math knowledge is recommended.